-Communication patterns reflect the values Poles place on selfreliance and candor.
-Poles usually communicate in a straightforward and realistic manner, and compared to Americans, they may appear guarded or overly formal among new acquaintances and business contacts.
-Comfortable in silence and typically unemotional around strangers, some Poles. especially those in rural areas, can appear aloof and unfriendly.
-Nevertheless, they are generally hospitable and outgoing and friends. among family Poles tend to he conversationalists, often speaking loudly and forcefully.
+Communication patterns reflect the values Poles place on self-Poles usually communicate in a reliance and candor. straightforward and realistic manner, and compared to Americans, they may appear guarded or overly formal among new acquaintances and business contacts.
+Comfortable in silence and typically unemotional around strangers, some Poles, especially those in rural areas, can appear aloof and unfriendly.
+Nevertheless, they are generally hospitable and outgoing and friends.
+Poles among family tend to be livelv conversationalists, often speaking loudly and forcefully.
 Rarely a sign of anger, such animation indicates instead a speaker's passion for the subject.